tommlogan/riskblog/_posts/2018-06-29-crop-price-forecasting.md

 <img class ="image" src="/assets/blog/2018-06-29-crop-price-forecasting/wheat_rolling_predictions.png"  width = "80%">

-Still very well (apart from a spurious month in 2011).
+Still very well (apart from a spurious month in 2011, which I believe is a sign of the model's sensitivity to the abnormally low rainfall and high temperatures in the previous year (refer to the figure showing the temporal evolution of the covariates) -- but this is not entirely clear).
 Again, we're able to capture the general trends in the data.
 The model does pretty badly at predicting Wheat prices in 2013 (i.e. it predicts a price increase, rather than a price decrease), and again the extreme values are not always predicted, but I'm still pretty impressed.